- Forest mushroom

 - To prevent and treat cancer

-A Shiitake extract was found ineffective for the treatment of prostate cancer.
-However, an oral formulation of lentinan was shown effective in extending the survival in patients with stomach, colorectal, pancreatic cancers and hepatocellular carcinoma.
+A Shiitake extract was found to be ineffective for the treatment of prostate cancer.
+However, an oral formulation of lentinan was shown to be effective in extending the survival in patients with stomach, colorectal, pancreatic, and liver cancers.
 Larger studies are needed to confirm this effect.

 - To lower high cholesterol

-Lentinan has a cholesterol-lowering effect in lab studies, but there is no proof from clinical trials that either lentinan or shiitake mushrooms can lower cholesterol in people.
+Compounds in shiitake have cholesterol-lowering effects in lab studies, but there is no proof from clinical trials of their ability to also lower cholesterol in people.

 - To stimulate the immune system

 Lentinan stimulates the activity of certain immune cells in lab studies and in people.
 However, it is unclear if lentinan or shiitake are effective in treating diseases such as AIDS and cancer.

 - To treat infections